WWDCNotes/Content/CONTRIBUTING.md

 ## Community member details

 Details like full name, avatar, website, etc., come automatically from your [GitHub profile][ghp].
 All details are updated every time you make a new contribution to this repository.

+## Don't copy the transcript

+While we don't have any specific on the exact form of the summary (people take notes differently!), it's important that they still are notes that you're sharing.
+Here are some signs that contributions are NOT notes, so we strongly discourage the following:

+* Blocks of text can be found word for word in Apple's session transcript within the Developer app.
+* The text is written from the "I" perspective of the presenter of the session.

+Please avoid simply copying larger blocks from the transcript.
+A few shorter direct quotes are fine.
+For example, if they list things, it's natural to list the same things in a note.
+But if they say something like: "There are many scenarios where feature X can improve your workflow.
+First of all, they allow you to Y" then this should not be directly quoted in a summary.
+Instead, write something like "Feature X helps with: Y, ...", which is also shorter than the original text.

 ## Add a new note manually